vkostyanetsky/Foodlog/README.md

   - apple: 129
 ```

-First line here is a current date.
+First line here is a current date in the YYYY-MM-DD format.
 The journal may consist of many of them.
 For example:

 ```yaml
 2022-04-26: